Why Adopt the CIC Program?

 You can begin small.
 Invent with a single class, an after school club, a scout troop, etc.

 Medium-sized programs can involve a whole grade level or multiple classes.

 Large programs are multiple grade levels, school-wide or even town-wide.

-The students who graduate from our program today go on to become the inventors of tomorrow.
-They not only learn important skills, but get to experience the movement which is invention education.
-In doing so, they garner national and state attention for the effort they and their teachers put into the program.
+The students who solve problems in our program today go on to become the inventors of tomorrow.
+Inventors in our program, control their own learning and process, which is rewarding for any student.
+In addition, many of our inventors garner local, state, and national and attention for the effort they and their teachers put into the program.

 The benefits to students: